algolia/docsearch/docs/src/recommended-configuration.md

 ---
 layout: two-columns
-title: Recommended configuration
+title: Recommendation
 ---

 This is great news to know that you want to integrate DocSearch in your website.
 A good search experience is key to help your users discover your content.
-Documentation is a part of your tool.
+Documentation is a huge part of your tool.

 This section, [empowered by the details about how we build a DocSearch index][1], gives you the best practices to optimize our crawl.
 It will enhance your user's journey.

-## Recommendations
+## Nice to have

 - Your website should have [an updated sitemap][2].
 This is key to let our crawler know what should be updated.
 Do not worry, we will still crawl your